sampsyo/home/contact.md

 I'd be happy to!
 Please [pick a time][advmtg].

 Before you do, though, I should warn you that if your question is about course requirements, graduation logistics, and the like, I'm not the best person to ask---our [undergraduate advisors][ugrad] are the true experts.
-For example, that office, not your faculty advisor, signs part 2 of the [A&S application to graduate][graduation].
+For example, that office signs part 2 of the [A&S application to graduate][graduation] (this policy supersedes the college's advice that your faculty advisor should sign it).
 You can reach them in Gates 110 or at [ugrad@cs.cornell.edu](mailto:ugrad@cs.cornell.edu).

 [advmtg]: https://calendly.com/samps/advising
 [ugrad]: https://www.cs.cornell.edu/undergrad/ustaff/contact-academic-advisor